 I placed 11th in a pretty decent competition, I hit 210 lbs on my back squat, 195 lbs on my clean, and 300 lbs on my dead lift.
 I nailed pull ups and handstand push-ups.
 There was nothing I couldn’t do.

 My newfound confidence pushed me to make all sorts of other exciting changes like pursue acting at my university and chat with people I was previously too freaked out to make conversation with.
 It felt like a whole load of magic until… the overuse injuries started cropping up and everything plateaued.
 I didn’t know how to move forward.
 This is the stage where a lot of CrossFitters either:

 - start looking for a magic programming formula, or

 - do MORE, and a one hour gym session somehow turns into three hours of accessory work and a WOD.

 Shifting My Mindset

 My body was telling me that whatever I was doing and the volume I was doing it at wasn’t working.

 So after a lot of humming and hawing and a small labrum tear in my shoulder (which I also addressed with loads of physio), I did the opposite of what was familiar and took a step back after I was cleared for movement.

 Instead of increasing my days, I reduced them, instead of dedicating myself to a three hour session, I remained extra focused on an hour: dedicating myself equally to the work and rest.
 This, then, became the missing piece of the puzzle, which is now a HUGE part of my training—my mindset.

-The mindset that had originally help me achieve all my strength gains was great.
+The mindset that had originally helped me achieve all my strength gains was great.
 It was a mindset that was ready to CRUSH and listen to dubstep and bounce around from movement to movement, but this mindset was not the right one to address what I needed to in order to get over my plateau: